liza-kl/UvA-SSVT/Exam/LTS/LTS.md

 24-10-2019
 - If two models have equivalent traces, to what extent does that entail that the models are the same?
 Motivate your answer
+- Same Trace but different states in the end